From Gary Friesen/C&MA General Counsel:

 November’s theme was “Outward Focused Church”, broadcasted from Crown College.

-The theme will be “Dealing with Sexual Sin and Pornography”.
+March’s theme was “Dealing with Sexual Sin and Pornography”.
 Nick Stumbo from Pure Desire is presenting.
-Nick will share his journey from addiction to forgiveness and healing and provide practical steps and resources to help our churches become places of healing.
-Opportunity will be provided for participants to write in questions during the event.
-Pastors unable to travel to the regional clusters can still participate individually.
+Nick shared his journey from addiction to forgiveness and healing and provide practical steps and resources to help our churches become places of healing.

 EquippingU Podcast: Season 1 is ready!
 Alan Rathbun and Terry Smith dialogue with leaders on topics ranging from worship, soul care, and prayer, to church multiplication and revitalization, and racial reconciliation.
 These are more than good conversations—each have application points to help pastors grow as leaders and establish a healthy growing church.

 EquippingU Pre-Council: EquippingU will have three morning tracks: “Developing Multi-Cultural Churches,” led by Bryan Loritts; “Leading Revitalization in the Local Church,” led by Dr. Thom Rainer; and “Establishing a Church Multiplication DNA,” led by Matt Hannan.
 There will also be a catered lunch and afternoon session on “Racial Reconciliation,” led by Bryan Loritts.

 Alliance Life Magazine Receives 10 Awards for its Journalism